 A respected author and illustrator of children’s picture books, Mrs. Winnick frequently makes visits to Los Angeles public schools to read to young students and to encourage literacy.
 She has written, illustrated, and published Lucy’s Cave, Mr. Lincoln’s Whiskers, Sybil’s Night Ride, A Year Goes Round, Barn Sneeze, The Night of the Fireflies, Cassie’s Sweet Berry Pie, Sandro’s Dolphin and Patch & The Strings.
 Her paintings have been exhibited in local galleries, and her poetry has been published in a variety of magazines and anthologies.
 She has also produced a play, Kindertransport, about Jewish children sent to England from Nazi Germany during WWII.

 Karen received her Bachelor of Fine Arts degree from Syracuse University.
 She also studied in Florence, Italy, at New York University, the School of Visual Arts, and at the University of California, Los Angeles.
 Mrs. Winnick serves as a member of the Board of Commissioners for the Los Angeles Zoo, and the Board of Trustees Emeritus at Brown University.

-Mr. Winnick is a member of the board of the Museum of Modern Art (MOMA) and the Simon Wiesenthal Center and he is a recipient of the Wiesenthal Center’s Humanitarian Laureate Award.
-In 2004, he received an Honorary Doctorate from Long Island University, his alma mater.
+Mr. Winnick is a member of the boards of the Museum of Modern Art (MoMA) and the Simon Wiesenthal Center.
+He has also served on the National Advisory Board of JP Morgan Chase and the Board of Directors of Special Olympics, and has been a member of the U.S. Chamber of Commerce and Hillel's International Board of Governors.
+Mr. Winnick is a recipient of the Simon Wiesenthal Center's Humanitarian Laureate Award.
+In 2004, he received an Honorary Doctorate from his alma mater, Long Island University.